-- 13. In paragraph 14 of the Ministerial Declaration of the Environment Assembly at its third session, the world's ministers for the environment requested the Executive Director of the United Nations Environment Programme, building on the outcomes of the third session, to prepare an implementation plan on pollution, in consultation with the Committee of Permanent Representatives, for submission to and consideration by the Assembly at its fourth session. - 14.
+- 16. In paragraph 14 of the Ministerial Declaration of the Environment Assembly at its third session, the world's ministers for the environment requested the Executive Director of the United Nations Environment Programme, building on the outcomes of the third session, to prepare an implementation plan on pollution, in consultation with the Committee of Permanent Representatives, for submission to and consideration by the Assembly at its fourth session. - 17.
 The secretariat continues to consult on the implementation plan, drawing on the above mandate.
 The proposed plan will be the main vehicle for organizing and presenting the follow-up to the theme on pollution.
-The plan will build on the outcomes of the third session of the Environment Assembly and seek to address the gaps in addressing pollution, and the challenges involved in doing so, that were identified in the report of the Executive Director to the Environment Assembly at its third session.
+The plan will build on the outcomes of the third session of the Environment Assembly, as well as previous Assembly sessions, and seek to address the gaps in addressing pollution, and the challenges involved in doing so, that were identified in the report of the Executive Director to the Environment Assembly at its third session.